Hrishikesh015/Microservices_RabbitMQ/README.md

 # Microservice Communication with RabbitMQ
-This project demonstrates how to implement communication between microservices using RabbitMQ messaging system.
+This project demonstrates how to implement communication between microservices using RabbitMQ message queuing system.
 The system involves four consumers and a producer, communicating through RabbitMQ to perform CRUD (Create, Read, Update, Delete) operations on a student database.

 ## Technologies Used
 - Docker